-10.0.6 Running your own JABA Server
+10.2.2 Running your own JABA Server

 You can download and run JABA on your own machine using the 'VMWare' or VirtualBox virtual machine environments.
-If you would like to learn how to do this, there are full instructions at the

-JABA web site.
+If you would like to do this, there are full instructions at the JABA web site.

-Exercise 32: Installing a JABA Virtual Machine on your Computer
+Exercise 31: Installing a JABA Virtual Machine on your Computer